Delhi L-G, CM discuss action plan to tackle possible 3rd wave of COVID-19 | Health

 - India

-Lieutenant Governor Anil Baijal and Chief Minister Arvind Kejriwal held a meeting on Friday to discuss the roadmap and an action plan to tackle a possible third wave of COVID-19 infection in the national capital.
+Chief Minister Arvind Kejriwal told Lieutenant Governor Anil Baijal on Friday the Delhi government was making preparations on a war footing to combat a possible third wave of COVID-19 keeping in mind the ''worst-case scenario'' of 45,000 cases emerging daily.

+At the meeting, the full action plan and roadmap for a third wave of COVID-19 in Delhi was discussed.

 During the meeting, the L-G and the chief minister also discussed bed and oxygen management, availability of drugs and COVID-19 vaccination, the CMO said.